peter-tackage/assert-rx/README.md

 # Usage

-Here are a few examples of the assertion performed using Assert-Rx.
+Here are a few examples of the assertions performed using Assert-Rx.

 ## OnNext Assertions

-In addition to the assertions provided by `TestSubscriber`, this library also provides additional assertions, such as:

 Assert that the subscriber received any single onNext value: